muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 value; for each *attribute*, that attribute's name and asset respectively specify the *name before* and *name after* of some other attribute being renamed of some other attributive value.

+## Tuple / Attribute Set

+A **Tuple** value is a general purpose arbitrarily-large unordered heterogeneous collection of named *attributes*, such that no 2 attributes have the same *attribute name*, which explicitly does not represent any kind of thing in particular, and is simply the sum of its attributes.
+An attribute is conceptually a name-asset pair, the name being used to look up the attribute in a **Tuple**.
+An *attribute name* is an unqualified program identifier and is conceptually a character string that is not a **Text** value.
+In the general case each attribute of a tuple is of a distinct data type, though multiple attributes often have the same type.
+The set of attribute names of a **Tuple** is called its *heading*, and the corresponding attribute assets are called its *body*.

+With respect to the relational model of data, a *heading* represents a predicate, for which each *attribute name* is a free variable, and a **Tuple** as a whole represents a derived proposition, where the corresponding attribute asset values substitute for the free variables;
+however, any actual predicate/etc is defined by the context of a **Tuple** value and a **Tuple** in isolation explicitly does not represent any proposition in particular.

+The canonical way to represent the concept of a *tuple* that has ordered attributes is to use integral names; to be specific, the attribute name consisting of just the character code point 0 would mark the first ordered attribute, the name consisting of just the code point 1 would mark the second, and so on; this can be repeated up to 32 "positional" names whose names would correspond to non-printing Unicode code points and would alphabetically sort correctly and prior to any normal text-like attribute names like `name` or `age`; said first 32 would likewise be distinct in appearance from all regular printable numbers used as attribute names.

 ## Tuple Array